Should I worry about heavy periods?

 • Do you need to empty your menstrual cup sooner than the instructions suggest?

-• Do you often bleed through clothes and use two different products to better protect against leakage?
+• Do you often bleed through clothes and use two different products to protect against leaks?

-If the answer is ‘yes’, you may have heavy periods – or menorrhagia, to give it its technical term.
-Heavy periods with blood clots larger than 2.5cm and bleeds lasting longer than seven days all indicate heavy bleeding periods.
+If the answer is ‘yes’, you may have heavy periods.
+Heavy periods with blood clots larger than 2.5cm (the size of a 10p piece) and bleeds lasting longer than seven days all indicate heavy bleeding periods.
 In essence, periods that are heavy enough to disrupt your normal daily life and require your attention.

 Why are my periods so heavy?

-Eliminating an underlying cause for heavy periods should be your first port of call.
-Polycystic ovary syndrome (PCOS), endometriosis, fibroids and pelvic inflammatory disease (PID) are all possibilities.
 So consider a trip to your GP to rule these conditions out.
 It is not uncommon for periods to be heavy, and this may be what’s normal for you.
 That doesn’t mean you have to suffer in silence, however.
-Treatment options – such as tranexamic acid – are available to you.
+Treatment options – such as hormonal medication and tranexamic acid – are available to you.

 Is it normal to have heavy periods?